 As an independent insurance agent with over 20 years in financial services, I’ve helped countless clients navigate the complex world of retirement planning.
 One question that comes up frequently is the difference between a rollover IRA and a traditional IRA.
 While both are valuable retirement planning tools, understanding their distinctions can significantly impact your financial future.

 After spending years in a high-volume life insurance call center and over a decade as an independent agent, I’ve seen how these decisions affect real families.
-Today, I’ll break down everything you need to know about rollover IRAs versus traditional IRAs, including some alternative strategies that might complement your retirement planning.
+Today, I’ll break down everything you need to know about rollover IRAs versus traditional IRAs, including alternative strategies like annuities that might complement your retirement planning.

 What Is a Rollover IRA?